swharden/Spectrogram/README.md

 ### Read SFF Files with Python
 A Python module to read SFF files has been created (in [dev/sff](dev/sff)) which allows Spectrograms created by this library and stored in SFF format to be loaded as 2D numpy arrays in Python.

-This example demonstrates how the SFF file created in the previous C# example can be loaded into Python and displayed with matplotlib:
+This example demonstrates how the SFF file created in the previous C# example can be loaded into Python and displayed with matplotlib.
+This example has a few lines related to styling omitted for brevity, but the full Python demo can be found in [dev/sff](dev/sff).

 ```python
 import matplotlib.pyplot as plt